Tom-Beijner/Mordhau-RCON/README.md

 ## Changelog

+### v1.1.1

+-   Fix RCON error when list responses are too large
+-   Kicks now fail when the player isn't in-game

+Because all the code related to lists (like bans) has been disabled, there's no check for if a player who already banned is trying to join, it will look like the player successfully joined according to the logs.

 ### v1.1.0

 -   Automod is now fully customizable as well as infractions gets saved to the database (restarting the bot wont reset infractions)